AleksandrsB/ProcMem/README.md

-# ProcMem Project
+# ProcMem

-A simple library for reading and writing memory in a process.
+ProcMem is a C++ library for reading and writing memory in a process.
+This library supports both 32-bit and 64-bit architectures.

+## Features
+- Use the process name to connect and obtain a handle.
+- Read values of various types from the process memory.
+- Write values of various types to the process memory.
+- Retrieve the base address of a module in the process.
+- Support for both single values and arrays.

 ## Files